weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/execute-promotion.md

     pc->>promotionTarget: execute promotion strategy
     participant promotionTarget as Promotion Target
 ```

-Example of promotion strateglike raise a PR,
+An example of promotion strategy could be opening a pull request against a configuration repo.
+This document looks
-call an external webhook, etc. This document aims to look in deeper detail to this section by promotion task.
+deeper details to this part of the solution.

 ## Define a promotion strategy

-A promotion strategy is defined as part of the pipeline spec in the field `spec.promotion` as you could see below.
+A promotion strategy is defined as part of the pipeline spec in the field `spec.promotion`.
 ```yaml
 apiVersion: pipelines.weave.works/v1alpha1
 kind: Pipeline